-- 6-10-3 Enhance the visual continuity of streets to be pedestrian-oriented, promoting activity at the street level.
-(CACP Action 1-4, modified 2011) - 6-10-4 Require that parking structures constructed adjacent to any street frontage or pedestrian way contain ground floor tenant spaces and human-scale design elements of public interest along the sidewalk level.
+- 6-10-4 Require that parking structures constructed adjacent to any street frontage or pedestrian way contain ground floor tenant spaces and human-scale design elements of public interest along the sidewalk level.
 (CACP Action 2-2, modified 2011) - 6-10-5 In conformance with the Development Code require parking and services to be accessed from alleys. - 6-10-6 Prohibit the erection of new billboards within the Specific Plan area, with the exception of billboards on city-owned property which are part of an agreement to eliminate multiple billboards in other places.
 (FLSP Implementation Action 14-1-2)